Table of Contents

-The gastrointestinal tract in humans begins at the mouth, continuing through the esophagus, stomach, small and large intestines.
-Taken as a whole, the GI tract is about 9 meters in length.
+The gastrointestinal tract in humans begins at the mouth, continuing through the oesophagus, stomach, and small and large intestines.
+The GI tract is about 9 meters in length.

-Upper Gastrointestinal tract
+Upper Gastrointestinal Tract

 The upper GI consists of the following organs:

 It includes the teeth, tongue, and buccal mucous membranes containing the ends of the salivary glands that continue with the soft palate, floor of the mouth, and underside of the tongue.
-Mouth functions by chewing the food, constantly by the muscular action of the tongue, cheeks, teeth through the lower jaw and upper jaw.
+Mouth functions by chewing the food, constantly by the muscular action of the tongue, cheeks, and teeth through the lower jaw and upper jaw.

 This is where most of the digestion takes place.
 The stomach is a J-shaped bag-like organ that stores the food temporarily, breaks it down, mixes and churns it with enzymes and other digestive fluids and finally, passes it along to the small intestine.

-Lower Gastrointestinal tract
+Lower Gastrointestinal Tract

 The lower GI consists of the following organs:

 The small intestine is a coiled thin tube, about 6 meters in length, where most of the absorption of nutrients takes place.
 Food is mixed with enzymes from the liver and the pancreas in the small intestine.
-The surfaces of the small intestine functions by absorbing the nutrients from the food into the bloodstream, which carries them to the rest of the body.
+The surfaces of the small intestine function by absorbing the nutrients from the food into the bloodstream, which carries them to the rest of the body.

 The large intestine, also known as the Colon, is a thick tubular organ wrapped around the small intestine.
-Its primary function is to process the waste products and absorb any remaining nutrient and water back into the system.
+Its primary function is to process the waste products and absorb any remaining nutrients and water back into the system.
 The remaining waste is then sent to the rectum and discharged from the body as stool.